refgenie/refget/README.md

 VITE_API_BASE="https://seqcolapi.databio.org" npm run dev
 ```

 ## Deploy to AWS ECS

 - Test locally first, using 1. native test; 2. local docker test.

 ### Deploying

-To upgrade the software:

-Use config file located in `/servers/seqcolapi.databio.org`.
-This will use the image in docker.io://databio/seqcolapi, github repo: [refgenie/seqcolapi](https://github.com/refgenie/seqcolapi) as base, bundle it with the above config, and deploy to the shefflab ECS.

 1. Ensure the [refget](https://github.com/refgenie/refget/) package master branch is as you want it.
 2. Deploy the updated [secqolapi](https://github.com/refgenie/seqcolapi/) app to dockerhub (using manual dispatch, or deploy on github release).
 3. Finally, deploy the instance with manual dispatch using the included GitHub action.

 ## Developer notes